SAP/abap-file-formats/README.md

 | INTF | [Interface](./file-formats/intf/format.md) |
 | NROB | [Number Range Object](./file-formats/nrob/format.md) |

+### Structure of the Repository
+For each supported ABAP object type, there is a corresponding folder in [file-formats](./file-formats).
+The documntation as well as the JSON Schema for the types are located in the root of the folder.
+The file representation of the underlying interface can be found in the subfolder `type`, the file representation of an exemplary object is contained in the subfolder `examples`.

 ## How to Obtain Support

 Feel free to raise issues to ask questions or report bugs.